WOOF requires all dog guests over 9-months-old to be spayed or neutered.

 What if I have a puppy who is waiting to be spayed or neutered for health reasons?

-WOOF understands this philosophy and allows intact puppies under one year of age to come to WOOF under the following conditions:
+WOOF understands this philosophy and allows intact puppies under 9 months old to come to WOOF under the following conditions:

 - they are not excessively humping